verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

       dumpInstance:
         storage:
           s3:
              bucketName: <The Object store bucket.
-See the prerequisites section.>
+See the MySQL Operator prerequisites section.>
              config: <Kubernetes secret name.
-See the prerequisites section.>
+See the MySQL Operator prerequisites section.>
              endpoint: < OCI S3 object store endpoint. >
              prefix: <The prefix name.
 This folder will be automatically created.>
              profile: default